Crochetterie: 30+ Men’s Crochet Patterns and Unisex Designs

 Crochetterie has a feeling of authenticity that many competing crochet books lack.
 The people you see on the pages of the book are not professional models.
 They’re the author of the book Molla, her father, her brother, her acquaintances and other ordinary people.
 They’re wearing and using her projects to do things like chopping firewood, hanging out at the park, skateboarding or organizing their workspaces.

-The book shows people of both genders wearing crochet projects, using crochet projects and working on making crochet projects.
+The book shows people of different genders wearing crochet projects, using crochet projects and working on making crochet projects.

 Looking at this book, it occurs to me that most crochet pattern books follow a formula in the same sort of way that other books like romance novels and murder mysteries do.
 This book manages to both break away from the standard crochet pattern book formula in places and follow the formula in others.